 The atomic and ionic radii of the elements of the oxygen periodic table group is smaller than that of the corresponding elements of group 15.
 The atomic radii and ionic radii of the group 16th elements is expected to increase on moving down the group.
 The comparatively smaller atomic and ionic radii of the oxygen group elements compared to group 15 elements are due to the increased effective nuclear charge of group 16 elements.
 Due to this, there is a greater attraction of the electrons by the nucleus and hence radii are less.
-The increase in the atomic radii of the 16th group elements, moving down the group is due to the increment in the number of electronic shells.
+The increase in the atomic radii of the 16th group elements, moving down the group is due to the increment in the number of electron shells.

-3. Ionisation Enthalpies
+3. Ionization Enthalpies

 The general trend of the ionization enthalpy is, it increases when we move from left to right.
 But when we move from the nitrogen group to the oxygen group the ionization enthalpy decreases.
-This happens because the nitrogen completely half-filled p-orbitals.
+This happens because the nitrogen is completely half-filled p-orbitals.
 This half-filled configuration is stable because a half-filled and filled configuration has extra stability due to more exchange energy.
-But the configuration of oxygen is less stable and therefore, has less ionisation enthalpy.
+But the configuration of oxygen is less stable and therefore, has less ionization enthalpy.
 However, it may be noted that the second ionization enthalpies (IE2) of the members of group 16 are higher than those of group 15.
 This is because, after the removal of the first electron, the second electron has to be removed from a more symmetrical half-filled configuration, which is more stable.

 The elements of the 16th group (chalcogen group) have higher values of electronegativity than the corresponding group 15 elements.
 The electronegativity decreases on going down the group.
 The decrease in electronegativity down the group is due to an increase in the size of the atoms.

 5. Electron Gain Enthalpy